rsabec/merritthouse/_posts/2024-03-17-March 2024 projects.markdown

 <p> The first project for the reconstruction of the porch of unit G1 has begun.   </p>

-<p>Demolition of G1 porch started on Thursday March 7th.
-Once completed it will give open access to G1 crawlspace.
-That will allow removal of construction debris, construction of a wall to complete the crawlspace enclosure, encapsulation of the space (including drains and dehumbidifiers) (scheduled for 5/5/2024) and then construction of the new porch.
+<p>March 31st - G1's porch has been demolished, structural wood rot has been removed.
+Treated wood was used for the new framing.
+Debris in the crawlspace has been removed.
+A solid concrete wall was added at the crawlspace underneath the porch with a door for crawlspace access - this should definitely keep out the raccoons.
+Next phase will be replacing the decking, the stairs to the porch, and the encapsulation of the crawlspace with a sump pump and spray foam insulation.
 </p>

 <p> March 11th - The porch has been demolished and they are now tackling some of the structural wood rot that remains.
-Mason will be here the end of the week to begin the wall.</p>
+Mason will be here at the end of the week to begin the wall.</p>

-<iframe src="https://drive.google.com/file/d/15IBWqwynGfYj9c6dpgc7Ew2wcKgcjK0K/preview" width="640" height="480" allow="autoplay"></iframe>
+<iframe src="https://drive.google.com/file/d/1LznYw7DbZwpZshGMmNmhKfQcDkfSSHfW/preview" width="640" height="480" allow="autoplay"></iframe>
 <br>
 <br>
 <br>